oracle-devrel/leagueoflegends-optimizer/articles/article4.md

 | 13 |	KNeighborsDist |	0.53001 |	0.532617 |	955.057964 |	39.491652 |	0.077697 |	955.057964 |	39.491652 |	0.077697 |	1 |	True |	2 |

-With an average score of **66% categorization accuracy**.
-Note that this model has been trained only with 50 thousand rows, to drastically reduce the **pred_time_val** time (as our plan is to use the model in real time with the lowest latency possible).
-If we train the model with all rows (3 million+ in my dataset) we get about **83% accuracy**, but a much higher prediction time.
+We see an average score of **66% categorization accuracy**.
+Note that this model has been trained with only 50 thousand rows, to drastically reduce the **pred_time_val** time (as our plan is to use the model in real time with the lowest latency possible).
+If we train the model with all rows (3 million+ in my dataset), we get about **83% accuracy**, but a much higher prediction time.

 And here are the feature importances: